oracle/terraform-provider-oci/website/docs/d/fleet_software_update_fsu_cycles.html.markdown

 	* `type` - Type of goal target version specified
 	* `version` - Target DB or GI version string for the Exadata Fleet Update Cycle.
 * `id` - OCID identifier for the Exadata Fleet Update Cycle.
-* `is_ignore_missing_patches` - List of bug numbers to ignore.
+* `is_ignore_missing_patches` - List of identifiers of patches to ignore.
-* `is_ignore_patches` - Ignore all patches between the source and target homes during patching.
+* `is_ignore_patches` - Ignore patch conflicts or missing patches between the source and goal homes.
 * `is_keep_placement` - Ensure that services of administrator-managed Oracle RAC or Oracle RAC One databases are running on the same instances before and after the move operation.
 * `last_completed_action` - The latest Action type that was completed in the Exadata Fleet Update Cycle.
 No value would indicate that the Cycle has not completed any Action yet.
 * `last_completed_action_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the latest Action  in the Exadata Fleet Update Cycle.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.